ABCs of Accounting and Bookkeeping for Airbnb Investors

 Tracking every financial transaction is where hosts usually fall off the rails.
 Your Airbnb tax report will only include gross earnings, withholdings, and adjustments for using the rental site.
 If you don’t want to foot the tax bill on your gross rental income, you’re responsible for keeping tabs on the rest.

-Renting out a home, apartment, or room is an easy way to earn extra money.
+Renting out a home, apartment, or room is a great business model to earn extra money.
 Listing a property on Airbnb and collecting rental income is relatively straightforward.
-Hosts can start to face problems when tracking all expenses and navigating tax rules and hidden fees.
+Hosts can face problems tracking Airbnb expenses and understanding tax rules and hidden fees.

 Tracking Expenses

-Hosts may spend money on general maintenance, repairs, cleaning, and many other things that are not tracked on Airbnb.
-Keeping track of all these expenses and receipts becomes very cumbersome and stressful.
+Vacation rental owners may spend money on general maintenance, repairs, cleaning, and other things not tracked on Airbnb.
+This includes every repair, from a $5 lightbulb to a $500 plumbing fix, and small expenses like new linens or kitchen supplies.
+Keeping track of all these expenses and receipts can be cumbersome and stressful.

 Tips from a Baselane User